ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Combat
-During the main phase, while you are the active player and there are no unresolved effects, as a universal action you may start an attack by declaring your attackers (you attack players, not their cards).
+During the main phase, while you are the active player and there are no unresolved effects, you may start an attack by declaring your attackers.
+You attack players, not their cards.
+You can only attack opposing units directly if the attacking unit has 'challenger').

 Combat phase outline:
 1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to the horizon.
-After attackers are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved.
+	- After attackers are declared, any triggers/effects created by this are put onto the horizon, however only ∞ and burst speed effects are resolved.
+Fast and slow cards/effects will resolve during step 3.
-2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon zone.
-After defenders are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved at this step.
+2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon.
+	- After defenders are declared, any triggers/effects created by this are put onto the horizon, however only ∞ and burst speed effects are resolved at this step.
+Fast and slow cards/effects will resolve during step 3.
-3. If the defending player committed any non ∞ speed effects or blocked with one or more units, the attacking player becomes active.
-Otherwise, or after a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
+3. The attacking player becomes active, and players may play cards/pass as normal.
+After a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
-4. Combat ends, return to the main phase, and the player who was attacking becomes the active player.
+4. Combat ends.
+Return to the main phase, and the player who was attacking becomes the active player.
 Notes:
 - You may attack up to three times per round.
 - Both attacking and blocking causes units to flip.
 - You cannot attack or block with flipped units.
-- By attacking, the attacking player becomes the first player for the remainder of the round / until another player attacks.
+- Blocking is done in step 2, and cannot be done later.
+You can only block with a unit put into play after blockers are declared if that unit has 'guardian'
 - If you pass after attacking, the pass does not count towards ending the round.

 ---